-According to statistics from VISIT FLORIDA Research, record numbers of visitors came to Florida for seven consecutive years in a row between 2011 and 2017.
+According to statistics from VISIT FLORIDA Research, record numbers of visitors came to Florida for eight consecutive years in a row between 2011 and 2018.

 In 2013 there was an estimated 94.7 million visitors in total, up 3.6% on 2012 and then in 2014 that number grew to 97.35 million, a 2.8% increase on 2013.

 In 2015 despite a small fall in international visitors, overall growth was around 6.5% topping the 100 million mark and reaching a record near 105 million visitors.
 A further 5.9% increase in 2016 saw numbers reach nearly 113 million.

-These figures demonstrate that for the seventh year running, Florida is still the “Number One” US attraction for holidaymakers with year round appeal and that is has bounced back following the 2010 Gulf oil spill.
+These figures demonstrate that for the eighth year running, Florida is still the “Number One” US attraction for holidaymakers with year round appeal and that is has bounced back following the 2010 Gulf oil spill.

 *In 2009, VISIT FLORIDA changed its visitor estimation methodology; therefore, estimates made prior to that year are not directly comparable.

 The biggest change in the last couple of years is the drop in visitor numbers from overseas, particularly South America, and in particular from Brazil, Argentina and Venezuela.
 This is partly due to economic and political turmoil coupled with a poor economy and not being part of the US Visa Waiver Program.

 Looking at the 2019 international numbers (2018 figures in brackets):